The Traceplot Thickens: Developing All-Purpose Convergence Diagnostics for any Markov Chain Monte Carlo Algorithm: The Proximity-Map Approach

 The psuedo-code for generating the Nearest Neighbor proximity-map is described in Algorithm \ref{alg: NNProx}.

-The Nearest Neighbor proximity-map has several advantages over the Lanfear proximity-map.
-First, because it is based on pairwise distances between all unique draws and not just a single reference point, it frequently captures more of the true sample space in the final mapping.
-Additionally, distance functions which have a maximum possible distance (such as $d^{MH}$) can be uninformative when used with the Lanfear proximity-map as frequently 50\% or more of the sampled values are at the maximum distance possible away from any given point and therefore all information about those far-away points are lost.
-This is not a problem with $P^{NN}_d$ since it is a global rather than a local map.
+A Nearest Neighbor proximity-map has a key advantage over the other classes of proximity-maps discussed here.
+Because it is based on pairwise distances between all unique draws and not just a single reference point, it frequently captures more of the true sample space in the final mapping, and can adhere more closely to Ideal Property~1.

-However, the Nearest Neighbor proximity-map is \textbf{significantly} more computationally-intensive, particularly when the number of unique drawn values $N$ is very large.
-Additionally, as is well-documented, the Nearest Neighbor algorithm is sensitive to the choice of the starting point.
-This doesn't affect the Nearest Neighbor proximity-map as badly as the Lanfear proximity-map, but it is an important issue to be aware of.
+However, the Nearest Neighbor proximity-map is \textit{significantly} more computationally-intensive than either of the other classes, particularly when the number of unique drawn values $N$ is very large.
+Additionally, as is well-documented, the Nearest Neighbor algorithm is sensitive to the choice of the starting point \cite{reinelt2003traveling}, an important issue of which to be aware.